Ishq (2012 film)

 Ishq was released on 24 February 2012 to positive reviews and became one of the highest-grossing films of 2012.
 The film won the Nandi Award for Best Home-viewing Feature Film.

-It is remade in Odia as Akhire Akhire (2014), in Bangladeshi Bengali as Love Station (2014),in Indian Bengali as Aashiqui (2015), and in Tamil as Uyire Uyire (2015).
+It has been remade in Odia as Akhire Akhire (2014), in Bengali (Bangladesh) as Love Station (2014), in Bengali (India) as Aashiqui (2015), and in Tamil as Uyire Uyire (2016).

 Plot

-The movie begins with a scene where the injured Siva (Ajay) is being rushed to the hospital.
-His father (Nagineedu), comes to the hospital and scolds him for his rogue behavior and disowns him and says that he will only return if Siva changes.
+The film begins with a scene where the injured Siva (Ajay) is being rushed to the hospital.
+His father (Nagineedu) scolds him for his rogue behavior and disowns him and says that he will only return if Siva changes.
 It turns out that Siva had failed in a love affair with a girl named Divya.

-Three years later Rahul (Nithiin) is a very jovial and friendly guy who likes to have fun and play practical jokes.
-He studies in Delhi and has just finished semester exams and heads back to Hyderabad for vacation where his family lives.
+Three years later Rahul (Nithiin), a very jovial and friendly guy and has just finished semester exams in Delhi and heads back to Hyderabad, to his family for a vacation.
 Meanwhile, Priya (Nithya Menen), a beautiful and lively girl, is going to Hyderabad to take her semester exams and meet her brother.
-Rahul sees Priya at a traffic jam on the way to the airport, but does not quite see her face.
-Priya sees Rahul recovering a toy for a child.
-She is impressed, but she does not get to see his face either.
-But she collects his cap after Rahul loses it while recovering the toy.
-At the airport, Rahul plays a prank on Priya after he recognizes her by her bracelets and tattoo he saw at the traffic jam which annoys Priya.
+Rahul and Priya both notice each others' actions on their way to the airport but not their faces.
+At the airport, Rahul plays a prank on Priya after he recognizes her by her bracelets and tattoo he saw earlier which annoys Priya.
 While flying to Hyderabad he falls for her.
 Unexpected circumstances force their plane to land in Goa.
 There, Rahul apologizes for his behavior.
-Priya recognizes Rahul as the person who recovered the toy for the child at the traffic jam after Rahul recognizes his cap.
-Priya then starts being friendly with Rahul.
+Priya recognizes Rahul as the person who recovered the toy for the child earlier at the traffic jam after Rahul recognizes his cap.
+Priya then befriends Rahul.

 Rahul takes Priya to his friend's marriage in Goa and promises her a wonderful time.
-He introduces Priya as his wife to his favorite Jaya aunty (Rohini), the wedding groom's mother.
+He introduces Priya as his wife to Jaya aunty (Rohini), the wedding groom's mother.
 Jaya aunty treats Priya like a princess and gives her a great time.
 Later, Priya is saved by Rahul after a few goons try to rape her at the beach.
 Slowly Rahul and Priya become very close friends and develop feelings for each other.
 Jaya aunty finds out that Priya is not Rahul's wife as they are about to depart and tells Rahul to confess his feelings for her as soon as possible and gives him the bracelets she bought for Rahul's future wife.
 By the time they get to Hyderabad, they are deeply in love with each other.